 To travel with your dog, they will need to meet certain health requirements.
 Many airlines and other transportation companies require a current rabies vaccination and health certificate.

 Vaccinations keep your dog safe while traveling, especially if you're traveling to high-risk countries for rabies.
-To get rabies shots or health certificates for your dog, schedule a vet visit.
+To get rabies shots, health certificates, or flea treatment for your dog, schedule a vet visit.

 Air travel tips